Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Mei 2026 17.01.48 UTC
+- WIB: Selasa, 19 Mei 2026 19.49.49 UTC
-- WITA: Selasa, 19 Mei 2026 18.01.48 UTC
+- WITA: Selasa, 19 Mei 2026 20.49.49 UTC
-- WIT: Selasa, 19 Mei 2026 19.01.48 UTC
+- WIT: Selasa, 19 Mei 2026 21.49.49 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: inspirational
+Kategori: friendship